Wayfarer sunglasses history: From WWII to Hollywood to now

 In 2002, Luxottica’s Ray-Ban team redesigned the Wayfarers’ frames, shrinking and rounding them off and switching to lighter injection-molded plastic from the classic acetate.

-Wayfarer sunglass frames have evolved over the decades to become more friendly to the person wearing them.
-Moreover, they encompass a wide range of classic and updated styles that are tuned into the tastes of sunglass buyers.
+Wayfarer frames have evolved over the decades to become more friendly to the person wearing them.
+Moreover, they encompass a wide range of classic and updated styles that are in tune with the tastes of consumers.

-Through all their ups and downs over more than 60 years, Wayfarers thrive because they get the job done in style without overdoing it.
+Through all their ups and downs over the past 60+ years, Wayfarers continue to thrive because they get the job done in style without overdoing it.